coooIIIII/NPHSRoboticsTeam2/README.md

 ### Enhancements and New Features
 * Adds support for external libraries to OnBotJava and Blocks.
     * Upload .jar and .aar files in OnBotJava.
-      * Known limitation - RobotController device must be running Android 7.0 or greater.
+      * Known limitation - org.firstinspires.ftc.teamcode.RobotController device must be running Android 7.0 or greater.
       * Known limitation - .aar files with assets are not supported.
     * External libraries can provide support for hardware devices by using the annotation in the com.qualcomm.robotcore.hardware.configuration.annotations package.